IntersectMBO/plutus/notes/plutus-core/Bytestrings.md

 The simplest way to improve bytestring support in PLC would probably be to add a `stringToBytestring` builtin implemented in terms of `Data.ByteString.Char8`.
-However there is a subtlety:  Plutus Core actually has _two_ representations of Haskell Strings.
-Normal strings are compiled into Scott-encoded lists of PLC's `char` type, while the `Language.PlutusTx.Builtins.String` type are compiled into PLCs' `string` type.
-For efficiency reasons we should probably use built-in PLC strings rather than Scott lists of characters.
+For efficiency reasons we should probably use built-in PLC strings rather than Scott strings.

 As noted above, support for built-in strings is limited, so we may also need to add some extra builtins for these at both the PlutusTx and PLC levels.